APPLICATION FEE WILL BE WAIVED.

 Please sign up for one of the upcoming Admissions Events or call us to schedule a private tour.

 At this time, we are accepting applications for the 2018-2019 school year.

 APPLICATION DEADLINES FOR THE 2018-2019 SCHOOL YEAR:

 Applications for some Grades are still being accepted on a rolling basis.
 Please contact the Admissions Office to enquire about a particular grade.

-You may apply online using one of two different online services.
-Use either the TADS or the SAO buttons below to fill out and submit your application and $100 application fee*.
+Use the TADS button below to fill out and submit your application and $100 application fee*.
 Please note that applications are considered active only after the parent or guardian has visited Far Brook.
 If you visited in a previous year, there is no need to revisit this year.

 Far Brook's birthdate cutoff is September 1 of the year that the child would be attending.
 By that date, applicants for full- or half-day Nursery (3s) must be 3; applicants for full- or half-day Nursery (4s) must be 4; and Kindergarten applicants must be 5.

 Questions or concerns?
 Email the Admissions Office or call (973) 379-3442.

 * Application fee discounts are available for families who qualify.
 To request a fee discount, contact the Director of Admissions.

 Once an application is received and the parents have visited, the Admissions Office will call you to schedule the required screening or testing appointments: